xaviero98-stack/Kubernetes/Project/README.md

 # SETS THE WORK DIRECTORY
 WORKDIR /workspace

-# ADD MY SQL CONNECTOR (I downloaded and putted it on the same directory on my laptop as the one where the Dockerfile exists, this way ADD using it on the image creation)
+# ADD MY SQL CONNECTOR (I downloaded and putted it on the same directory on my laptop as the one where the Dockerfile exists, this way ADD is including it on the image creation inside /opt/spark/jars/ where spark jars should go)
 ADD mysql-connector-j-8.0.33.jar /opt/spark/jars/

 # MAINTAINS THE POD ALIVE BECAUSE IT IS NOT A CLOSED EXECUTION
 CMD ["tail", "-f", "/dev/null"]

-# WITH THAT CREATED WE SIMULTANEOUSLY CREATE THE IMAGE AND PUSH IT TO A REPOSITORY (in this case mine, xavier418/spark-driver:4.0.0 --push):
+# WITH THAT CREATED WE SIMULTANEOUSLY CREATE THE IMAGE AND PUSH IT TO A REPOSITORY (in this case mine, xavier418/spark-driver):
 ```

 This image is also available publicly on my **Docker Hub** repository under the name xavier418/spark-driver:spark-3.5.6-python-3.10